skuid/skuid-labs/experiments/pages/lightningScreenFlowInSkuid/README.md

      - Add the “Name” field
      - Add a model condition FlowInterview records where “Name” is Single specified value (leave the value blank).
 Filterable default on.

+### Add JavaScript and Action Framework logic for calling screen flows
+1. Create a new JavaScript resource with the following properties:
+   - **Resource type**: Generic JS snippet
+   - **Snippet name**: callFlow
-   - Create a new JS snippet (Generic JS snippet) named “callFlow” and paste the code from the [callFlow](callFlow) file
+   - **Snippet body**: *Paste the code from the* [callFlow](callFlow) *file*

+Now to create the action sequence that'll use this snippet and take two inputs: one for the flow name and one for the parameter model:

-4. Create a new Reusable Action Sequence named “CallFlow”
+1. Create a new reusable action sequence named “CallFlow”

-   - Add a “Run JavaScript snippet” action and run the snippet “callFlow”
+1. Add a **Run JavaScript snippet** action that runs the **callFlow** snippet
+1. Click **Inputs**.
-   - Add two inputs
+1. Add two inputs:
+   - First input:
+     - Name: flowName
-     - Name: flowName Type: Value
+     - Type: Value
+   - Second input:
+     - Name: model
-     - Name: model Type: Model
+     - Type: Model
 5. Add an action sequence to your Skuid page wherever you want to call the flow (e.g. From a button component, calendar interaction, etc.)

    - Add the following actions